thosgood/this-weeks-finds/markdown/201-250/week216.md

 If you know someone else's definition of the zeta function of a scheme, it may not look like what I wrote here!
 But don't panic.
-The reason is that people like to express the zeta function of a discrete dynamical system f: X \to X in terms of the number of fixed points of f^ n^.
+The reason is that people like to express the zeta function of a discrete dynamical system f\colon  X \to  X in terms of the number of fixed points of f^ n^.
 When f is the Frobenius automorphism, these are usually called "points defined over the field with p^n elements".
 So, you'll see lots of formulas for zeta functions phrased in terms of these....